Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 4. What steps are taken to produce the mosaics?
 What files are available?

-In the current definition, mosaic processing requires three steps.
+In the current definition, mosaic processing requires four steps.

-First, the data for each visit are combined with the standard multidrizzle processing (the same used for Level 2 combined data) in order to identify cosmic rays and other blemishes.
+Second, the data for each visit are combined with the standard DrizzlePac processing (the same used for Level 2 combined data) in order to identify cosmic rays and other blemishes.
 The pixels in each exposure that are flagged will not be used in further combinations.

-Third, the images for each filter are projected onto the final pixel grid using multidrizzle, with the adjusted astrometry but without additional processing to remove cosmic rays.
-Weight and exposure images are also produced for each filter.
+Finally, the images for each filter are projected onto the final pixel grid using DrizzlePac, with additional cosmic ray removal carried out across all exposures from overlapping visits.
+Weight images are also produced for each filter.

 Further refinements will be necessary in the future in order to process mosaics that do not fit the current restrictions.
-For example, cosmic ray rejection can be generalized to use all the data available, not just the data for each visit, which in turn would allow more data to be included in mosaic processing; a multi-tiered registration procedure may be needed for images that cover areas significantly larger than 5 arcmin on the side, for which binary image-to-image registration may entail errors that are larger than desired; and data covering a long time span may need to be more thoroughly scrutinized for time-dependent sources.
+For example, data covering a long time span may need to be more thoroughly scrutinized for time-dependent and moving sources.

 5. What is the astrometric and photometric accuracy that can be expected for mosaics?